Johnnie L. Cochran, Jr. - October 2, 1937 - March 29, 2005

 Johnnie Cochran remains the only attorney in Los Angeles to have ever received both the “Civil Trial Lawyer of the Year” and the “Criminal Trial Lawyer of the Year” awards.
 In addition, Johnnie enjoyed the following distinctions:

-In addition to these distinctions, in 1996 Johnnie was elected for membership into the Inner Circle of Advocates, an exclusive organization composed of the top 100 personal injury lawyers in America, and was inducted into the American College of Trial Lawyers, an organization whose membership comprise the top 1 percent of trial lawyers nationally.
+In addition to these distinctions, in 1996 Johnnie was elected for membership into the Inner Circle of Advocates, an exclusive organization composed of the top 100 personal injury lawyers in America, and was inducted into the American College of Trial Lawyers, an organization whose membership comprises the top 1 percent of trial lawyers nationally.
 Globally, Johnnie was inducted into the International Academy of Trial Lawyers, an organization comprised of the world’s leading trial attorneys.

 Johnnie Cochran was recognized by his peers as a leading trial lawyer, but he was also a dedicated civil libertarian and philanthropist.
 As part of his commitment to his community, Johnnie helped establish: